bleachbit/cleanerml/pending/README.md

 Pending
 =======

-Files in "pending" are waiting for someone to verify they are safe and effectiv.
+Files in "pending" are waiting for someone to verify they are safe and effective.
 For more information see [CleanerML repository](..)